-The aim of this article is to make a business/visiting card useful, something that people really do not want to throw away and use as a piece of advertising.
+Here we make a business card useful by turing it into a business card flashlight, that people really do not want to throw away and use it as a piece of advertising.
 Essence of this project is that anyone can make it at home without any soldering, PCB and so on, as it requires none of these.
 The project can be extended to multiple interactive marketing media like posters.
 It only requires some basic materials as listed below and shown in Fig. 1:

 Construction and testing